 A Good First Step

-The best way to cure loneliness is to fully accept that you are lonely and to become aware of how loneliness is affecting your life.
+A good place to start in your journey to cure loneliness is to understand the reasons for your loneliness and to become fully aware of how loneliness is affecting your life.

 Defense mechanisms may prevent people from recognizing just how lonely they feel.
 And they may be compensating for loneliness in various ways, such as working, drinking, or partying too much, perhaps in an effort to push aside empty or sad feelings.

-Or some people may hang out with the wrong friends to deal with their loneliness . . . friends who may be a bad influence.
+Or some people may hang out with the wrong friends to deal with their loneliness . . . friends who may be a bad influence, and actually make them lonelier.

 Sometimes people deny their loneliness or try to ignore chronic lonely feelings and despair.
-Also, some folks who have been lonely for a long time feel like their loneliness is incurable.
+Also, some folks who have been lonely for a long time feel like their loneliness is part of who they are, or may be incurable.
 Thus, they never really try to solve the loneliness puzzle.

-No matter what your situation may be, here's the good news: you can cure loneliness with a minimum of effort!
+No matter what your situation may be, here's the good news: you can cure loneliness or make it better with a little consistent effort.
 No, it’s not as hard to do as you may think.
-Simply take the right action.
+Simply take the right action to create a shift in your thinking.
+That's how to find happiness, too.

 Of course, if a person’s loneliness has led to a depressive condition . . .